 Making Lifestyle Changes:

 Some studies suggest that Peyronie’s disease could be made worse if men have certain habits, including smoking, drug use, and alcohol consumption.
-Cutting back on these things or eliminating them entirely – along with exercising more and eating right – could help with the condition.
+Cutting back on these things or eliminating them entirely – along with exercising more and eating right – could not only return you to better health overall, it may also help with the condition.

 Prescription Drug Treatment:

-Medication focuses on reducing plaque to reduce the penis curvature and overall pain.
-While very expensive, collagenase is the only FDA-approved medication for Peyronie’s disease and is injected into the scar tissue to help break it down.
-While clinical trials prove it can help to reduce the curve, this medication can cause severe side effects including penile fractures, allergic reactions, bleeding, swelling, itching, erection problems, and painful sex.
+Medication focuses on reducing plaque to curtail overall pain and discomfort thereby improving the men’s health.
+While very expensive, collagenase is the only FDA-approved medicine for Peyronie’s disease and is injected into the scar tissue to help break it down.
+While clinical trials prove that these injections can help to reduce the curve, this treatment of Peyronie’s can cause significant side effects including penile fractures, allergic reactions, bleeding, swelling, itching, erection problems, and painful sex.

-Surgery is recommended only in long-term Peyronie’s disease cases in which severe penis curvature is present and non-invasive treatments fail to work.
+Surgery is recommended only in long-term Peyronie’s disease cases in which the curvature of the penis is acute and has been unresponsive to non-invasive treatments.
 The most common surgeries include a penile implant to help sustain an erection and straighten the penis, grafting to cover openings in the tunica albuginea once scar tissue is removed, and plication in which a surgeon pinches or removes a piece of tunica albuginea on the opposite side of the plaque to help straighten the penis.
-These surgeries have risks including shortening, numbness, or you could lose your erectile function.
+These surgeries have risks including shortening, numbness, or you could lose your erectile function entirely.

-Vacuum devices attempt to stretch and bend the penis to regain a normal shape through mechanical traction.
+These devices attempt to stretch and bend the penis to regain a normal shape through mechanical traction.
 It requires daily use, over the course of several months, through the use of an at-home, inflatable vacuum cylinder.
-While vacuum devices can provide small improvements to penis curvature, they are unable to provide significant improvements in men with moderate to severe penis curvature, and men who experience erectile dysfunction in addition to Peyronie’s disease.
+While they can provide small improvements to penis curvature, they are unable to provide significant improvements in men with moderate to severe penis curvature, and men who experience erectile dysfunction in addition to Peyronie’s disease.

 A Natural Solution with GAINSWave®